check-spelling/mongo/src/mongo/logv2/README.md

-In some cases a loggable type might be composed as a hierarchy in the C++ type system which would lead to a very verbose structured log output as every level in the hierarcy needs a name when outputted as JSON.
+In some cases a loggable type might be composed as a hierarchy in the C++ type system which would lead to a very verbose structured log output as every level in the hierarchy needs a name when outputted as JSON.
 The attribute naming abstraction system can also be used to collapse such hierarchies.
 Instead of making a type loggable it can instead return one or more attributes from its members by using `multipleAttrs` in `logAttrs` functions.